 - Reset all passwords

-You’ll need to enter your FTP details for Blogvault to apply any of these security fixes.
+You’ll need to enter your FTP details for BlogVault to apply any of these security fixes.

 Managing Plugins and Themes

 You can directly manage and add themes and plugins to your site through BlogVault’s dashboard.
-No need to login directly to the WordPress dashboard at all.

-Once you select at least one plugin, you can access additional options at the bottom of the page, allowing you to activate, deactivate, update or delete the selected plugin(s).
-This is the same for theme management.
+Once you select at least one plugin, you can see additional options at the bottom of the page, allowing you to activate, deactivate, update, or delete the selected plugin(s).

 Like plugins and themes, you can also manage your WordPress users directly from BlogVault.

-In the case of a multisite network, it shows the total number of all users in your multisite network, but you can only edit and access users of the specific site connected to Blogvault.
+In the case of a multisite network, it shows the total number of all users in your multisite network, but you can only edit and access users of the specific site connected to BlogVault.

 You can edit them just like you would inside the WordPress dashboard.
-You can edit their role, change their password, or remove them from the site.
+You can edit their role, change their password, or remove them completely from the site.

 You can also add new users by pressing that green Add User button at the upper right corner.